 There is other circumstantial evidence and we find it in the two world-famous letters of Pliny the Younger, which he wrote to the historian Tacitus thirty years after the sinking of Herculaneum.
 In these, the young Pliny describes how his uncle, Pliny the Elder, died.
 Pliny the Elder was not only a great naturalist, but also an admiral of Rome’s fleet and a close friend of the emperor.
 He perished while trying to bring a desperate rescue to the coast buried by Vesuvius.
 What we know of his death, however, is blurred by the turmoil of time.

-On the one hand, his nephew describes the events from hearsay and after a long time.
-For another, he wrote in Roman capital letter script on papyrus.
-The text is teeming with abbreviations; punctuation had not yet been invented at that time.
+On one hand, his nephew described the events from hearsay and after a long time.
+On the other hand, he wrote in Roman capital letter script on papyrus, which was teeming with abbreviations and punctuation had not yet been invented at that time.
 Therefore, only four contradictory copies have survived.
-What they say allows conclusions, but also creates misunderstandings.
+While they provide some insights, they also create misunderstandings.

 For example, Pliny the Younger writes that his uncle received a letter on the day of the catastrophe asking him for help, and he then set the emperor’s fleet in motion.
 The few versions of the story diverge as to who sent this letter and where Pliny went.
 A friend, a certain Rectina, whose husband was a Tascus or Cascus, appears several times in the interpretations as the sender.

-For one thing, it is unlikely that an admiral like Pliny would have had the right to rush to the aid of an insignificant friend with the imperial fleet.
-On the other hand it is astonishing that this friend should have possessed carrier pigeons of the emperors troops.
-But how else could the message have been delivered, with the sea in turmoil and the wind blowing against the coast?
+For one thing, it is unlikely that an admiral like Pliny would have had the authority to rush to the aid of an insignificant friend with the imperial fleet.
+On the other hand, it is remarkable that this friend would have possessed carrier pigeons from the emperor’s troops.
+However, how else could the message have been delivered, with the sea in turmoil and the wind blowing against the coast?

-It is therefore much more likely that Pliny was summoned to help by someone in command or disposing of power and of soldiers.
-And already Winkelmann noted that the place built much later over the lava fields of the site of the ancient ruins was called Resina.
-It was renamed only after the excavations in Ercolano (Herculaneum).
-From Rectina to Resina it is not a long way, even if this conclusion has been contradicted for reasons of linguistic development.
-Yet, I still think that Pliny the Younger speaks of the place or villa Rectina, not of a person.
-A grammatical form in the letter (in the small word exterritae), says however, whoever wrote, was a woman.
+It is therefore much more likely that Pliny was summoned to help by someone in command or with the authority to dispose of power and soldiers.
+Already Winkelmann noted that the place built much later over the lava fields of the site of the ancient ruins was called Resina.
+It was renamed only after the excavations in Herculaneum.
+From Rectina to Resina, the transition is not far, even though this conclusion has been contradicted for linguistic reasons.
+Nevertheless, I still believe that Pliny the Younger is referring to the place or villa Rectina, not a person.
+A grammatical form in the letter (in the small word exterritae) suggests that the writer was a woman.

-It can be assumed – without, and this is underlined, being sure of it – that Pliny was called to help from the Villa of the Papyri or a nearby building.
-Pliny went to Rectina, and tried to land on the beach of Herculaneum.
+It can be assumed – without being entirely certain – that Pliny was called to help from the Villa of the Papyri or a nearby structure.
+Pliny went to Rectina and attempted to land on the beach of Herculaneum.
 The Villa of the Papyri had only a small private harbor.
-In addition, hundreds of dead bodies were found in the boat hangars of Herculaneum, and just in front of them an overturned boat and the body of a Roman legionary.
+Furthermore, hundreds of dead bodies were discovered in the boat hangars of Herculaneum, and in front of them, an overturned boat and the body of a Roman legionary.

-All this paints the picture of a dramatic rescue attempt that Pliny had to abandon with burning sails.
-He remained trapped on the coast, since in antiquity ships could not cross back against the wind, and finally perished from poisonous gases in Stabbiae, where he had fled.
+All of this paints a picture of a dramatic rescue attempt that Pliny had to abandon with burning sails.
+He remained trapped on the coast since, in antiquity, ships could not sail back against the wind.
+Finally, he perished from poisonous gases in Stabiae, where he had fled.

-Meanwhile, in Herculaneum, the volcano engulfed the city and nearby villas, the ground sinking 4 meters lower.
+Meanwhile, in Herculaneum, the volcano engulfed the city and nearby villas, causing the ground to sink four meters lower.
 Waves of mud rolled over everything.

-When calm returned, the new beach was hundreds of meters further into the sea.
+When calm returned, the new beach was hundreds of meters further out to sea.

 The evidence of the unpainted walls

-After all this, the question remains who lived in such a richly furnished villa by the sea and had so much authority to call the fleet to help.
-And who went to the grave with it.
+After all of this, the question remains: who lived in such a richly furnished villa by the sea and had enough authority to call the fleet for help, and who took this secret to the grave?

-One thing seems certain: the person remained unknown to the young Pliny, even after the fact.
-His uncle received a letter from Rectina, but the younger does not know from whom.
-Otherwise, one may think, he would have mentioned this.
+One thing seems certain: the person remained unknown to the young Pliny even after the event.
+His uncle received a letter from (the place) Rectina, but the younger Pliny does not know who it was from.
+Otherwise, one might think, he would have mentioned it.

-A circumstantial fact is added.
-When the two still unknown floors of the villa were finally found in the 21st century, only a very small area of the second floor was excavated.
-In this they found something astonishing: the painted walls were as fresh and bright as if they had been decorated only yesterday – and the rest of the wall was white.
+An additional circumstantial fact is that when the two still unknown floors of the villa were finally discovered in the 21st century, only a very small area of the second floor was excavated.
+In this area, they found something astonishing: the painted walls were as fresh and bright as if they had been decorated just yesterday, while the rest of the wall was white.

 17 years before the fall of Herculaneum, it had already been damaged by a violent earthquake and apparently the villa was being restored at the moment of its fall.